jofraley/Hacking_JavaScript/labs/jsapi/add_feature_layer/lab.md

   ], function(Map, MapView, FeatureLayer) {
   ```

-3. Now add the Metro Lines to the map:
+3. Now add the NYC Metro Lines to the map by assigning the REST endpoint url of the layer.

   ```javascript
     ...